faveosuite/faveo-server-images/_docs/installation/providers/enterprise/troubleshoot.md

                              |_|   |_|_______)_______)_|    |_____/ |_______|______/|_|   \_)

-Enter Faveo root directory path (e.g., /var/www/faveo) /var/www/faveo is the default press enter to use the default value: <<< enter if root directory is differnt from default>>>
+Enter Faveo root directory path (e.g., /var/www/faveo) /var/www/faveo is the default press enter to use the default value: <<< enter if root directory is different from default>>>
 Select an option to run:
 1) Run all checks
 2) SSL Check